Gad-Ble/rsschool-cv/cv.md

   return a * b
 };
 ```
-There was no "return" operator in the function that performs multiplication
+There was no "return" operator in the function that performs multiplication.